CarsonDavis/uah-timesheet-filler/README.md

 | 745A9M | 6150 | 0.5 (50%) |
 | 745A9B | 6150 | 0.5 (50%) |

-Note: Percentages are entered as decimals (0.5 = 50%) and should sum to 1.0.
+Note: Percentages are decimals (0.5 = 50%) and should sum to 1.0.

 ### Auto-filled
 - **Employee Signature Date**: Today's date (on all sheets)